What does a Sterile Process Coordinator do?

 Qualifications

-- Bachelor’s degree in Healthcare Administration, Biology, Microbiology, or a related field.
+- Bachelor’s degree in Healthcare Administration, Biology, or a related field.

-- Certification in sterile processing (e.g., CBSPD, HSPA) is highly preferred.
+- Certification in sterile processing (e.g., CBSPD, HSPA) preferred.

-- Minimum of 3 years of experience in a sterile processing or related role.
+- Minimum of 3 years of experience in a sterile processing role, with at least 1 year in a supervisory or coordinator position.

 - Strong knowledge of sterilization techniques, equipment, and regulatory standards.